“Creativity is thinking up new things. Innovation is doing new things.”

 Since then, CSGV has provided technical assistance to policymakers and advocacy groups working to enact ERPO/GVRO-style laws in additional states.

 On November 8, 2016, voters in Washington state adopted ERPO; the measure passed with 71 percent of the vote, indicating bipartisan support for the policy.
 In July 2017, ERPO also passed in Oregon with bipartisan support.

-ERPO’s passage in Oregon and Washington validates our ongoing successful implementation of the GVRO in California and confirms that GVRO/ERPO-style policies are a plausible goal in all 50 states.
+The bipartisan popularity of these laws validates our ongoing successful implementation of the GVRO in California and confirms that GVRO/ERPO-style policies are a plausible goal in all 50 states.

 Ballistic identification is the science of using a ballistic fingerprint to identify the specific firearm used in a shooting.
 A comprehensive ballistic identification system would connect a bullet or cartridge case recovered at a crime scene directly to the make, model and serial number of the gun from which it was fired.

 A technology called “microstamping” has made comprehensive ballistic identification a reality.
 Microstamping technology utilizes lasers to make microscopic engravings on the breech face and firing pin of a gun.
 As the gun is fired, a code identifying the weapon’s serial number is stamped onto the cartridge.
 This enables police to trace a gun without ever physically recovering it.
 A traced firearm is a valuable lead in a criminal investigation, because investigators can then connect that weapon to its first purchaser, who may become either a suspect or a source of information helpful to the investigation.